Zildjian makes a splash – with wireless noise-cancellers

 We had recently published a full review of the Zildjian Alchem-E headphones here on What Hi-Fi's website, but we have now been informed that the headphones we were supplied for this review were pre-production samples.
 We had been aware that the app we used was pre-release, but we would never review pre-production hardware, as things can change, and we cannot be sure that what we hear will be what you hear; they may be better, they may be worse.

-We have requested full production samples to be supplied, and the original review will be fully updated as soon as we have re-reviewed this product.
-This should be in early October.
+We requested full production samples to be supplied, and the original review ha now been fully updated and can be read here.

 Editor, Sound+Image magazine